potato-chip-studios/Land-Team-Repository/README.md

 Content added to this repository should be added with your name included in each file you add.
 By adding files to this repository, you agree that other contributers to this repository may use your file(s), either in part or in full, as long as a reference is given, stating you are the original creator of the file.
-Contributors should add their own names to the section marked "I Agree" to show they agree to these conditions.

 All works when created, at least within UK law, are automatically protected by copyright protection under the Copyright, Designs and Patents Act 1988.
 For more information, please visit https://www.gov.uk/copyright